thatsdone/kusanagi/README.txt

   (Context Switch Storm) [1, 2, 3].
-  rye.ko creates a kernel thread on insertion, and the thread monitors accumulated number of context switches periodically and tests if context swiches rate (per second) gets higher than a threshold given on the insertion time periodically.
+  rye.ko creates a kernel thread on insertion, and the thread monitors accumulated number of context switches periodically and tests if context switches rate (per second) gets higher than a threshold given on the insertion time periodically.
-  If the rate exceeded the given threshold, it calles panic().
-Thus, using ryk.ko with your favorite crash dump utility such as kdump, you can take good information for your investigation.
+  If the rate exceeded the given threshold, it calls panic().
+Thus, using rye.ko with your favorite crash dump utility such as kdump, you can take good information for your investigation.

   Here are description of insmod perameters of rye.ko.